William McKell: Early life

 Bill McKell was born in Pambula, New South Wales, the eldest of four children.
 His father, Robert Pollock McKell, was a butcher who moved the family to Surry Hills in Sydney in 1898.
 Three years later he abandoned them.
 For the rest of his life, McKell concealed the matter by saying his father had died young.
 The family moved to Redfern, with McKell's mother working to support the family.
 He was educated at Bourke Street Public School in Surry Hills.
 McKell supplemented the family income by working part-time.
 As well as being a good student, McKell was a talented sportsman.

 In 1906, McKell became an apprentice boilermaker at Mort's Dock at Balmain in Sydney.
-He joined the Federated Society of Boilermakers and Iron and Steel Ship-Builders and organised fellow apprentices to fight for improved conditions.
+He joined the Federated Society of Boilermakers and Iron and Steel Ship-Builders and organized fellow apprentices to fight for improved conditions.
 Completing his articles, McKell worked for the New South Wales Government Railways from 1913 to 1914.
 He became full-time Assistant Secretary of the Boilermakers' Society in 1914.

 McKell was also active in the Labor Party (ALP), which he joined in 1908.
 He was prominent in the Industrial Section, which took control of the Party in 1916.
 McKell became a member of the State Executive.
 When Labor split over conscription in that year, McKell was an anti-conscriptionist.
 James McGowen, MLA for Redfern and first ALP Premier of New South Wales, had been expelled from the party for supporting conscription.
 McKell defeated McGowen at the 1917 election.

 In 1919, McKell bought a house in Redfern that was to be his long-term home.
 The following year, he married Mary 'Minnie' Pye (later Lady McKell).
 The first of three children soon followed.
 In 1933, McKell bought a property near Goulburn.